 In periods of recession or difficult trading, the role of the CFO comes to the fore.

-1. Project calmness under pressure, always have a positive solution proposal for a problem
+1. Project calmness under pressure and always have a positive solution proposal for a problem

 2. Ensure flow of communication is good with all departments